EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### Disclosure protection techniques for microdata
 The classical protection techniques (often applied to protect microdata before computing statistics) can be classified as follows:
 - **masking techniques**: transform the original set of data by not releasing or perturbing their values:
-	- non-perturbative: the original data are not modified, but some data are suppressed and/or some details are removed (e.g., sampling, local suppression, generalization);
+	- **non-perturbative**: the original data are not modified, but some data are suppressed and/or some details are removed (e.g., sampling, local suppression, generalization);
-	- perturbative: the original data are modified (e.g., rounding, swapping).
+	- **perturbative**: the original data are modified (e.g., rounding, swapping).
-- synthetic data generation techniques: release plausible but synthetic values instead of the real ones:
+- **synthetic data generation techniques**: release plausible but synthetic values instead of the real ones:
-	- fully synthetic: the released dataset contains synthetic data only;
+	- **fully synthetic**: the released dataset contains synthetic data only;
-	- partially synthetic: the released dataset contains a mix of original and synthetic data.
+	- **partially synthetic**: the released dataset contains a mix of original and synthetic data.

 ----------------------------------------------------------------

 ### The anonymity problem
 The amount of privately owned records that describe each citizen’s finances, interests, and demographics is increasing every day.
-These data are de-identified before release, that is, any explicit identifier (e.g., SSN) is removed.
+These data are **de-identified** before release, that is, any explicit identifier (e.g., _SSN_) is removed.<br />
 De-identification is not sufficient.
 In fact, most municipalities sell population registers that include the identities of individuals along with basic demographics.
 These data can then be used for linking identities with de-identified information (**re-identification**).

 An example of the anonymity problem.

 ![[AnonymityProblem.png]]